Luis Garcia Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The Mariners pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.83).
+- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.82).

-- Mariners pitchers combine to surrender 76 home runs (one per game), the second-fewest in the league.
+- Mariners pitchers combine to give up 78 home runs (one per game), the fourth-fewest in the league.

-- Castillo makes the start for the Mariners, his 16th of the season.
-He is 4-6 with a 2.89 ERA and 101 strikeouts in 87 1/3 innings pitched.
+- Woo makes the start for the Mariners, his fifth of the season.
+He is 1-1 with a 5.09 ERA and 25 strikeouts through 17 2/3 innings pitched.

-- In his last time out on Wednesday, the right-hander threw five innings against the New York Yankees, giving up three earned runs while surrendering four hits.
+- In his last outing on Thursday against the New York Yankees, the right-hander threw 5 1/3 scoreless innings while surrendering two hits.

+- The 23-year-old has an ERA of 5.09, with 12.7 strikeouts per nine innings, in four games this season.
+Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.